 Although many items can be cleaned or refinished, there will be items that are unsalvageable and need to be thrown away.
 This includes porous items like towels and clothing, open food packages, exposed edibles, and paper goods.

 If water was used during firefighting efforts, you may also need to dispose of items that were saturated or damaged.
 If the power was turned off for an extended period, you will need to clean out your refrigerator and freezer and dispose of all food inside.

 Depending on the severity of the smoke and fire damage and your stress levels after a fire, a professional smoke and soot damage restoration company may be a better option.
 The soot and smoke cleanup technicians in the Restoration Local network have the experience and professional grade equipment necessary to clean smoke and soot, repair smoke damage, and eliminate smoke odors.

-Our smoke and fire damage restoration begins with an initial assessment and free estimate.
-We then board-up windows and doors and tarp roofs and other areas to secure your property and prevent further damage.
-If necessary, we can extract water and dry out areas damaged by firefighting efforts.
-Then we deodorize and restore your home or business to its original condition.
+Smoke and fire damage restoration begins with an initial assessment.
+Windows and doors are boarded-up and roofs are tarped to secure your property and prevent further damage.
+If necessary, they will extract water and dry out areas damaged by firefighting efforts.
+Then they deodorize and restore your home or business to its original condition.